cdellacqua/signals.js/README.md

 ## Migrating to V5

-TL;DR: replace nOfSubscription to nOfSubscription().
+TL;DR: replace nOfSubscriptions to nOfSubscriptions().

-The only major change is the refactoring of nOfSubscription.
+The only major change is the refactoring of nOfSubscriptions.
 In V1 it was a getter property, in V2 it's a function.

 This change is meant to prevent common pitfalls that occur when composing signals in custom objects.
 As an example, when using {...signal$, myCustomExtension() { /* my code */ } }, the